MyNameIsCarsten/beatstars-upload/README.md

 ## Video locations
 First, define the location of the image for your video.

+*Note: The image should have a 1920px x 1080px dimension.*
 ```
 # Define path for Image
 clip_path = r"D:\Dropbox\Youtube Uploads\next.png"